bsfaqu/explore_erdbeermet/README.md

 pip install itertools
 ```

 should do the trick.
-Furthermore, you should install the "canonical" erdbeermet first, and replace its installation in site_packages by the erdbeermet version included in this repository.e
+Furthermore, you should install the "canonical" erdbeermet first, and replace its installation in site_packages by the erdbeermet version included in this repository.

+Additionally, you need to change Line 167 in src/explore_erdbeermet/rmet.py to point to your own splitstree installation if you desire to explore Scenarios visualized as SplitsTree.
+Just remove Line 167/168 if you do not want to currently use this function.

 ## rmet.py